JohnFodero/UdacitySD/writeup.md

 1. The HSL image and corresponding H, S, and L channels are created.
 2. We compute the derivative (using the Sobel operation) in the x direction across the l_channel.
 Ideally finding increases/decreases in lightness in the x direction.
 This is then scaled to 255 so it can be displayed as a full saturation color chanel later.
-3. This image is then thresholded to user specifications.
+3. This image is passed to the `pipeline2` function which filters `HSV` channels to attempt to detect the line by its color.
 The default values in the `Camera.pipeline()` method are used, which were tuned by the interactive gui on the `examples/example.ipynb` notebook.
 4. The saturation channel is also thresholded (without Sobel operation) per tuned parameters (using the same notebook tuning setup above).
 5. These two images are stacked and can be used later for processing.